d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 where $x_1, \ldots, x_n$ are elements of the vector.
-In code, we access any element by indexing into the `ndarray`.
+In code, we access any element by indexing into the tensor.

 ```{.python .input}
 x[3]